 SARS is a student referral system for educators across campus.
+The most effective resource referral is within the first three weeks of the semester.
 The referral provides students needing assistance beyond the scope of the classroom with appropriate resources that can contribute to student engagement, retention, persistence, academic progress, and completion.
 The results can lead to student success!
 Please communicate with the student and refer her/him if you feel she/he could benefit from these resources.

 As faculty and staff members, you may encounter various crises that require urgent attention.
 You are in a prime position to come into contact with a student who would benefit from prompt counseling assistance for personal or mental health problems.

 Distressed behaviors are often emotional but not necessarily disruptive.
 If you have a student experiencing any of the following, informing the student about available assistance through the Counseling Center may be helpful.